KabirBose/AI-Flashcard-Generator/README.md

 # Credits

-Shoutout to the developers of Tesseract, GhostScript, Google Gemini, and JAGUARAVI (the creator of Node-PDF-OCR) for providing the tools I needed to develop this program.
+Thank you to the developers of Tesseract, GhostScript, Google Gemini, and Node-PDF-OCR.